Water Pollution Control

 This discharge is regulated by The State Department of Energy and Environmental Protection (DEEP) and the Environmental Protection Agency (EPA) in a permit issued to the Town of Vernon by DEEP on behalf of the EPA.
 As part of the regulatory process, DEEP/EPA approves the area/communities served by the WPCF and the process used by Vernon to clarify the wastewater.
 The DEEP/EPA also regulates the quality and quantity of the discharge to the river, and the ongoing testing of the discharge, by the issued permit.
 In addition, the DEEP/EPA dictates that the Town have a Water Pollution Control Authority (WPCA) which regulates the usage and connections to the WPCF as well as the budget of the WPCF.
 It is mandatory that the repair and maintenance of the wastewater treatment plant and its collection system are funded through user charges/fees collected directly from the users of the system.
 The WPCA has adopted Regulation One to govern the use and connections to the sewer collection system/WPCF and yearly adopts a budget that is the basis for setting the Sewer User Fee.

 Sewer User Fee

 The Sewer User Fee is based on the water use of the household.
 For those who have water supplied by Connecticut Water Company the fee is based on your quarterly billing statements which are provided to the department by Connecticut Water.
 Generally, all others, such as those with a well, are charged a flat fee.

 Water Pollution Control Authority

-Kenneth Boynton, Member
+Kenneth Boynton, Vice Chairman